About OGSIVEO

 • A notepad to take notes

-• A list of all the medicines you are currently taking, including vitamins and supplements
+• A list of all of the medications you are currently taking, including vitamins and supplements

 If you have consented to cookies through our Cookie Settings, we will process your city and state location through cookies and related technologies.
 This is to allow SpringWorks to understand geographic interests in its products and services.
 This information will not be used to identify you.
 The city and state will be shared with service providers who may help SpringWorks to review and aggregate information.
 If you do not wish to allow tracking of the city and state, you will need to turn off your consent to cookies and refresh your web browser before you begin the Doctor Discussion Guide questions.